Amoghmanoranjith/WhatsappDriveAgent/README.md

 - thus implied that we have a single level of folders (with files or empty)
 - files cannot be on the same level as folders
 - (Justification: Given task specifies operations to be done for a folder not a path)
+- File or folder names can contain the characters [a-z][A-Z][0-9]._
+- It cannot contain whitespaces, / are used for splitting the path so that cannot be part of name
 Commands:
 1. LIST: LIST folder_name
 2. DELETE: DELETE folder_name or DELETE folder_name/file_name or DELETE /